pnwlady/bitmap_transformer/README.md

 User can add a bmp file to the `/images` directory and select that file name.

 ## Transformation
-If no transformation argument is passed, the transformation will default to greyscale, and if the chooseColor process is not given a color choice, it will default to red.
+If no transformation argument is passed, the transformation will default to inversion, and if the chooseColor process is not given a color choice, it will default to blue.

 ## Transformation options
 Choose from the following transformations as the second argument.